oatlog/oatlog/doc/report/main.typ

 in showing how semi-naive evaluation avoids rediscovering facts.

-The background, @background, changes the perspective to instead introduce the techniques that are relevant for anyone writing a Datalog-inspired equality saturating engine, guided by their use within oatlog.
+The background, @background, changes the perspective to instead introduce the techniques that are relevant for anyone writing a Datalog-inspired EqSat engine, guided by their use within oatlog.

 @oatlog_implementation then concretely describes the implementation of these techniques in oatlog,